MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/madeira-how-setup-email.md

 ---
-title: Set up email in Dynamics 365 Business edition | Microsoft Docs
+title: Set up email in Finance and Operations, Business edition | Microsoft Docs
-description: Describes how to use the company's SMTP server to send and receive email messages within Dynamics 365, or alternatively how to use the email server settings created with the Office 365 subscription.
+description: Describes how to use the company's SMTP server to send and receive email messages within Finance and Operations, Business edition, or alternatively how to use the email server settings created with the Office 365 subscription.
 documentationcenter:
 author: edupont04
 ms.service: dynamics365-financials